asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 C -->|No| E
 ```

-## Extending Specification Tools
+## Using the AsyncAPI Studio

-When extending the AsyncAPI specification, the [AsyncAPI Studio](https://studio.asyncapi.com/) is recommended.
-This dedicated editor for AsyncAPI specifications legibly presents specification files.
-Simultaneously, it performs validation checks and renders the specifications as you continue your work.
+When extending the AsyncAPI specification, you can use the[AsyncAPI Studio](https://studio.asyncapi.com/), a recommended dedicated editor for AsyncAPI specifications.
+The AsyncAPI Studio allows you to create, edit, and visualize specification files.
+It also performs validation checks to ensure the specifications are correct and renders them in a user-friendly manner.

 ```mermaid
 sequenceDiagram